DylanRamsey/recipe-app/README.md

-# recipe-app

-## Todo
+# Ramsey + Turner Recipes

-- Set up view only if not logged in, setup user login for updating/adding/deleting recipes Full stack Javascript application using the MERN stack.
+## Full stack Javascript application using the MERN stack.

-Displays recipes stored in MongoDB database.
-User is able to create, read, update, and delete recipes.

-Front end uses React
+This is a Full Stack SPA(Single Page Application) built using MongoDB, React, Express.js, and Node.

 These are my actual family recipes we use in our house, try one out for a yummy dinner 🙂

+# Changelog

+### Version 1.0
+- Initial release
+- User login functionality
+- Logged in users are able to post new recipes
+- Logged in users are able to edit recipes
+- Logged in users are ble to delete recipes
+- All users are able to view each recipes
+- Filter recipe based on category functionality